 Is there any limit on the number of users that can access my apps?

 There are no user limits outside of those imposed by a shared environment.
 In practice this means that apps generally perform well as long as the number of concurrent users is below 100.

-What is the Service Level Agreement (SLA) for a personal environment?
+What's the service level agreement (SLA) for a personal environment?

 There are no SLAs for Personal Environments.

-Apart from scheduled maintenance updates, you should expect that your Personal Environment will be up and running 24x7 without interruptions.
+Apart from scheduled maintenance updates, your Personal Environment is up and running 24x7 without interruptions.
 But as a free offering, there are no SLAs for availability or performance.

 What kind of support is available?